tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 ## Definition of a documentation project

 A "documentation project" is a larger effort tied to some new feature or product launching, whereas a [small documentation request](docapis_managing_small_doc_requests.html) might be a minor update or fix to an existing doc.
-In both cases, you can manage documentation work loosely following the same Scrum process used in many engineering workflows.
+In both cases, you can manage documentation work by loosely following the same adapted Scrum processes used in many engineering workflows.
 This is because documentation processes are closely coupled with software engineering in terms of its cadence and workflow.
 In both cases, you're building something complex.

 However, because tech writers are often allocated to multiple Scrum teams, and because tech writers are often resourced under a different group organizationally (e.g., tech comm), implementing Scrum in the strict, traditional way usually doesn't work without some adaptations.
-In the sections that follow, I'll elaborate on what I think works in a practical sense (whether or not it follows Scrum).
+In the sections that follow, I'll elaborate on what I think works in a practical sense.

 ## Process overview

-A potential process for *managing doc projects* might have the following steps:
+A process for *managing doc projects* could have the following steps:

 1. [Identify the documentation projects](#identify_work)
 2. [Assess the identified work against strategic priorities](#assess_strategic_priorities)